jamespfennell/hoard/next_steps.md

-- add tests for retrieval?
+- finish the integration tests

+- then implement the more strict file format

 - resolve all TODOs which are just tests and docs

-- perform periodic audits?

 - add documentation